jeffgore00/jg_ts_react_node_project_skeleton/README.md

 - Pre-commit hooks implemented with Husky to encourage committing clean code:
   - eslint with Airbnb configuration running with a `--fix` flag
-  - prettier both running with a `--fix` flag
+  - prettier both running with a `--write` flag
-  - commitlint running to ensure standards
+  - commitlint running the default conventional commit to ensure standards
 - Auto-reloading with webpack dev server and nodemon to ensure you won't have to manually rebuild or restart anything in development.
 - A development logger with color coded log levels (see logging)
 - Use of `styled-components` in conjunction with `` to see styled component names when looking at components with React Dev Tools